DianZzzz/DianZzzz.github.io/_finance/CFA/Asset-Allocation.md

 - The “riskier” asset allocations are over-diversified
 - The asset allocations inherit the estimation errors in the original inputs
 - The approach lacks a foundation in theory

+### Monto Carlo Simulation
+- Able to incorporate chanegs of variables overtime
+- Able to incorporate statistical properties outside normal distribution such as skewness and kurtosis
+- Able to incorporate alternative assets

 ### Surplus Optimization